Accessibility Audit

 This site returned zero WCAG 2.1 Level AA errors from automated scanning.
 This is a positive indicator but does not guarantee full compliance.
 Manual testing with assistive technologies is still recommended to verify keyboard navigation, screen reader compatibility, and dynamic content accessibility.

-Department of Health (NMDOH)
+Department of Transportation (NMDOT)